Saepi/SAE-Based-Orthogonal-Concepts-Extraction-from-CLIP-Embeddings/README.md

   where $I$ is the identity matrix, and $W \in \mathbb{R}^{d \times k}$ is the SAE decoder weight matrix.

 - **OrtSAE constraints:**
-  Reduce the maximal cosine similarity of the each cincept embedding with rest of them:
+  Reduce the maximal cosine similarity of each concept embedding with all the others:
     ```math
   \mathcal{L}_{Ort} = \frac{1}{k} \sum_{i=1}^{k} \max_{j \neq i} \left( \frac{w_i^\top w_j}{\|w_i\| \, \|w_j\|} \right)^2
     ```